goodspeedj/build-reports/README.md

 ####Admin
 This section is basic administration - editing your user profile and adding new build records.
+There are two types of user in this application: normal users and administrators.
+When signing up for an account a user defaults to the user role, but by going into the 'Edit Profile' page a user can elevate their privileges to Admin.
+The Admin role will allow them to add build records to the database.
+I left the ability for users to change their own permissions for facilitating testing by the graders.

 ####Records